Modular rocket

 A modular rocket is a kind of multistage rocket which has components that can interchanged for different missions.
 Several such rockets use similar concepts such as unified modules to minimize expenses on manufacturing, transportation and for optimization of support infrastructure for flight preparations.

 The National Launch System study (1991-1992) looked at future launchers in a modular (cluster) fashion.

 This concept has existed since the creation of NASA.

+Clustered common-core boost stage

+Several designs have successfully used the modular rocket approach to cluster essentially identical liquid rockets to form the first (boost) stage of a heavy-lift launch vehicle.
+In 1997 Khrunichev State Research and Production Space Center proposed a revised plan for the Angara rocket family that follows the clustered approach.
+In 1999, for the United States National Security Space Launch EELV effort, Lockheed Martin was developing the Atlas V family, which was intended to include an Atlas V 'Heavy' configuration with a cluster of three Common Core Boosters.
+(Atlas V uses RD-180 engines and Angara uses related RD-191 engines.)
+Although the Atlas V Heavy was not selected for EELV, a similar clustered approach proposed by Boeing resulted in the Delta IV Heavy vehicle.
+Delta IV Heavy first flew in 2004 and the first clustered Angara, the Angara A5, first flew in 2014.
+In 2011 SpaceX shared its three-core Falcon Heavy design.
+Falcon Heavy first flew in 2018.

+Other modular approaches

+Not all modular rocket approaches cluster similar rocket stages to form a boost stage.
+Zenit stages were used both as stand-alone first stages and as liquid boosters for the (dissimilar) Energia core sustainer stage.
+Atlas V uses a configurable number of solid rocket boosters around a liquid core to provide a modular and flexible design.

 Examples

 Saturn C

 A government commission, the "Saturn Vehicle Evaluation Committee" (better known as the Silverstein Committee), assembled in 1959 to recommend specific directions that NASA could take with the existing Army rocket program (Jupiter, Redstone, Sergeant).
 NASA's Space Exploration Program Council (1959-1963) was tasked with developing the launch architecture for the new Saturn rocket series, called Saturn C.

 The Saturn C architecture consisted of five different stages (S-I, S-II, S-III, S-IV, and S-V/Centaur) that could be stacked vertically for specific rockets to meet various NASA payload and mission requirements.

 This work led to development of the Saturn I, Saturn IB, and Saturn V rockets.